 As previously mentioned, Chapters 26 through 30 released in December 2018 as part of Cells At Work!
 Volume 6.

-The second season could possibly be relatively short with only 11 episodes, but the other option is to supplement from side stories from Bacteria At Work! and Cells That Don’t Work!
+The second season will still be a full-length season, but the only way to extend the main anime series is to supplement from side stories from Bacteria At Work! and Cells That Don’t Work!

 Although the main series has not been continued in over a year, the popular manga series inspired multiple spin-offs in 2017.
 The Bacteria At Work!
 (Hataraku Saikin) manga by Haruyuki Kichida is a story about good bacteria and bad bacteria waging war in the intestines.